nus-cs2103-AY2324S1/tp/docs/UserGuide.md

      - they have forgotten the word
         This will decrease the `level` by 1, meaning more frequent review for the word in the near future.

+**:information_source: Notes about the command format:**<br>

+* The higher the `Level` is, the higher the proficiency of the user with the word is.
+The maximum level is 5, and it will be displayed as `word mastered`.

+* Words which are indicated as `word mastered` will not appear in review session.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start